LISSConsulting/DoubtfulData/README.md

 ### Export-DistributionGroupMember

 #### Description
 Use this command to export members of specified distribution group.
-The exported data is saved in `Export` subfolder, in the module folder, e.g.,

-    DoubtfulData\Export\acme.onmicrosoft.com

-Each distribution group is saved under its own subfolder using the group's GUID for the folder name, and normalized group's name for the file name, e.g.,

-    DoubtfulData\Export\acme.onmicrosoft.com\6f7f77ae-d6d4-4b03-8551-828c20af2b1d\Bugs.xml
+Data is exported in Clixml format and saved in module folder `Exports\<Tenant Name>\<Distribution Group GUID>\`.

 #### Parameters